-The DEP purchased the Bramley parcel in 2008, and in 2014 the Catskill Mountain Club approached the DEP about building a hiking trail to the summit of Bramley Mountain.
+The NYC DEP purchased the parcel containing the summit of Bramley Mountain in 2008, and in 2014 the Catskill Mountain Club approached the DEP about building a hiking trail to the summit of Bramley Mountain.
 A DEP Land Use Permit was issued and in 2016 a loop trail was built to the summit of Bramley Mountain, traveling first to a scenic former quarry and then through a mixed hardwood forest with many interesting rock formations on the way to the summit.
 The trail descends the mountain on an old woods road to return to the trailhead.
 The trail has been immensely popular since it was opened in July of 2016, with more than 2000 visitors in 2019, an increase of almost 43% of 2018 usage.

 Recently, Tom Clark, the son of the farmer who had originally purchased the tower contacted the Catskill Mountain Club and offered to donate the tower if the Club would be able to return the historical fire tower to its original location.
 Mr. Clark had been approached in the past about selling the tower to a company who would move it out of the area, but he remained hopeful that it could be returned to Bramley Mountain one day.